kaihoffman/learn-guide-hasura/README.md

 > Hasura is an [open source](https://github.com/hasura/graphql-engine) engine that connects to your databases & microservices and instantly gives you a production-ready GraphQL API.
 Usable for new & existing applications, and auto-scalable.

-So essentially, Hasura allows us to use GraphQL to query data.
+So essentially, Hasura allows us to use GraphQL to query data in databases.
 That's handy!

 ## Deployment